Who Should Use This

 - If you want to enrich the media offered on your website to increase your SEO results.

 There are two current versions of our Slideshow module.
 This tutorial is about the newest version (just called Slideshow in your Add Content module list), which has been formatted to work with the Responsive website architecture, so it will scale perfectly for mobile devices.
-There are several pros and cons when choosing to use this module:

 How to Create Your Slideshow